cjus/hydra-aws-docker-article/README2.md

   someco/auth-svcs:0.2.7
 ```

 This can work fine in dockerized deployments which use ECS optimized EC2 images.
-You simply have to ensure that the config files are present on the machine before running the dockerized containers.
+You simply have to ensure that the config files are present on the machine before running the container.

 However, this isn't convenient for use with Docker Swarm since you don't necessarily know what machine your container will run on.
+And later adding new machines would mean copying over config files.
+That just won't do!

 Starting with [hydra](https://github.com/flywheelsports/hydra) 0.15.10 and [hydra-express](https://github.com/flywheelsports/hydra-express)  0.15.11 your hydra service can request its config directly from your Redis instance.
 Naturally, that implies that you've loaded the config into Redis in the first place.